 The current 100 hours supervised practice requirement is a national standard for entry to the profession.
 We’re encouraging courses to be as flexible as possible to enable you to complete these hours, for example via an extension or mitigating circumstances policy.

-If this is not possible, we’ll allow online or phone sessions to count towards your qualifying hours on a temporary basis.
+For membership and accreditation purposes, we’re allowing online or phone sessions to count towards your qualifying hours on a temporary basis.
 However, it's up to your course provider, as well as your placement, to decide whether this aligns with their protocols and standards.
-Any practice hours that are not approved by your course cannot be counted towards accreditation.
+Any practice hours that are not approved by your course cannot be counted towards accreditation or membership requirements.

 During the pandemic we’re not putting any limit on the number of remote sessions allowed, provided you can return to face to face work as soon as is reasonable, practical and safe to do so.

 - carried out with genuine clients, rather than peers from your course for example

 - in an appropriate setting with appropriate clients

 - assessed (or marked) as an integral part of your training

 The focus of any training and practice should be on using online video platforms or the phone, not text-based or email counselling which requires additional skills and knowledge.